5. Drugs and Magic Remedies Act, 1954: A Complete Guide to Prohibited Advertisements and Penalties

 Prohibited AdvertisementsDrugs for miscarriage, contraception, sexual pleasure, menstrual disorders; drugs claiming to cure scheduled diseases; magic remedies

-Exempted AdvertisementsRMP sign boards, scientific books, RMP-only mail, Government-permitted ads, Drugs & Cosmetics Act labels
+Exempted AdvertisementsRMP sign boards, scientific books, RMP-only mail, Government-permitted ads, Drugs and Cosmetics Act labels

 Offence PunishmentFirst: 6 months/fine/both; Subsequent: 1 year/fine/both